5 Minute(s) read

 How do I get rid of winter grass?

 The best way to prevent winter grass is to use a pre-emergent product such as Lawn Solutions’ Oxafert every three months.
 This will prevent the winter grass from germinating in the first place.
-However, if winter grass has already established itself in your lawn, we recommend using Amgrow’s ‘Winter Grass Killer’ to spot spray the winter grass.
-Winter grass can be a stubborn weed, so it may take one or two seasons to fully eradicate it from your garden.
+However, if winter grass has already established itself in your lawn, we recommend using Amgrow’s ‘Winter Grass Killer’ to spot-spray the winter grass.
+This can be a stubborn weed, so it may take one or two seasons to treat winter grass and fully eradicate it from your garden.